 Wildfire is part of natural California.

 Fire is a process that has helped maintain the balance of California’s ecosystems for millenia.
-Yet, expanding development and habitat depletion make fire a complicated and daunting force to address.
+But expanding development and habitat depletion make fire a complicated and daunting force to address.
 Today, scientists and planners must come together to address this increasingly complex and nuanced challenge.

 North or south?